-Students focus primarily on two major areas: (1) grammatical knowledge and translation skill for both biblical languages and (2) incorporation of translation skills for the purpose of biblical interpretation and application.
+Among a rich community rooted in Christ, you’ll develop a deep understanding of the history and interpretation of biblical texts, along with their application in our collective future.
+Students focus primarily on two major areas: grammatical knowledge and translation skills for both biblical languages, and incorporation of translation skills for the purpose of biblical interpretation and application.

-While many students completing this major may pursue graduate or seminary education, others may utilize their training upon graduation to serve in churches (i.e., pastoral ministry, teaching ministry, etc.) as well as in parachurch ministries (i.e., linguistics, Christian education, publishing, intercultural ministry, evangelism, etc.).
+While many students completing this major may pursue graduate or seminary education, others may utilize their training upon graduation to serve in churches as well as in parachurch ministries.

 Chart Your Path.
 Launch Your Future.

 Faith, Roots, and Reason (General Education) Requirements - 43 Credit Hours

 The Faith, Roots, and Reason (General Education) Global Studies requirement is fulfilled through another course in this major.
 Only 40 of the 43 credit hours of the Faith, Roots, and Reason (General Education) program will still be required for the completion of this program.

 As part of the remaining 40 credit hours of Faith, Roots, and Reason (General Education) requirements, students must elect to complete MLS 4063 – Church in Society from the Social Science menu.

 Learn more about your classes and requirements in the course catalog.

 From the intrigue of the Intercoastal Waterway to the inspiration of the stunning DeSantis Chapel, to the opportunities in bustling downtown West Palm Beach, to the comfort of a cozy residence hall, you’ll feel at home here.
 Come experience the vibrant, supportive, inspiring campus of PBA for yourself.